mcmanuliam/Dungeons-and-Dragons/Locations/The Great City of Dûrlun.md

 ## Hrafnoth Troubles

-As **Dûrlun**'s wealth has spread far beyond the deep caverns of the **Graypeak Mountains** and into all of **[[Faerûn]]**, it has inevitably attracted the attention of those who covet such riches.
+As **Dûrlun**'s wealth has spread far beyond the deep caverns of the **Lost Peaks** and into all of **[[Faerûn]]**, it has inevitably attracted the attention of those who covet such riches.
 It was rumored that **Hrafnoth**, the **dwarven** name given to the beast from "hrafn," meaning raven, and "noth," meaning one who rules, a wyrm from the western lands once descended upon the mountain, laying waste through fire and devastation to thousands of dwarves in an attempt to seize control of the mountain.

 The assault was ultimately stopped by **Duke Orin Grimborn**, but whispers speak that the dragon survived—and some even claiming it has been spotted in the skies once more, drawing closer and closer to the city’s ever-growing treasure hoard.